ros101/ros101-ros101.github.io/secure/unit10/faceted.md

     @property
     def user(self):
+        """username, not protected"""
         return self._user

     @property
     @Faceted.protect
     def password(self):
+        """password, this must not be printed"""
         return self._password

+# creates a user with a robust password
 data = Data('alberto', 'secret1!')

+# this function is safe
 @Faceted.secure
 def process_user(data:Data):
+    # this will show the password
     print(f'username: [{data.user}] password: [{data.password}]')

+# this function is not safe
 def log_user(data:Data):
+    # the password will be hidden
     print(f'username: [{data.user}] password: [{data.password}]')

+# demo it!
 process_user(data)
 log_user(data)
 process_user(data)